Singapore national football team: Kits and crest

 In 2008, tight-fit jerseys were revealed in the two traditional team colours: red for the home games and blue for the away matches.
 The kit was worn for the first time by the national team in the international friendly against Australia in preparation for the 2010 FIFA World Cup qualifier home game against Lebanon on 26 March 2008.

 In November 2010, Nike launched a new football kit for Singapore, specially made for the 2010 AFF Championship.
 The home kit's design was of half dark red and light red.
 The away kit features half navy blue and light blue that was once worn by Singapore football team in 1970's era.
 In recent years, the national team kits would often also include the FAS logo, either exclusively or along with the Singapore flag.

-In 2020, Singapore revert back to using FAS logo on the national jersey for the first time since 1998.
+In 2020, Singapore revert to using FAS logo on the national jersey for the first time since 1998.
 However, this earned backlash from fans demanding to retain the Singaporean flag on the national jersey.
 The 2022 jerseys were then included the Singaporean flag sitting on top of the FAS logo but still earned the negative outlash from fans stating that the flag deserve to be bigger.
 The national kit were worn for the first time during the team's friendly against Maldives on 17 December 2022, which they won 3–1.
-This is also the team's jersey for the 2022 AFF Championship.
+This is also the team's From 1932 until the National Stadium was opened in 1973, Jalan Besar Stadium hosted all home games of Singapore's representative sides which participated in the Malaysia Cup.
+Since then, all of Singapore's home games in the Malaysia Cup and the national team home matches were played at the National Stadium.